AustralianAntarcticDivision/seaice/README.md

     extent any where on the planet (the polar regions are really the only relevant ones, but we can use the entire earth or part of it)
 -   read both hemispheres in one call

+If you prefer stars or terra or raster or some other package, throw the VRT file path at their raster read functions. 👍

 ## TODO